kangkanglicodes/HPCC-2020/README.md

-1. Source codes in this project were written by Yitao Qiu, an author of our paper accepted by IEEE HPCC-2020.
+1. Source codes in this project were written by Yitao Qiu, an author of our paper published in proceedings of IEEE HPCC-2020.
 This project is used for backup.

 2. This project is developed in Python3.
 To run the programs, you need to install two python library named numpy and matplotlib.